swagshaw/Rainbow-Keywords/README.md

 ## Rainbow Keywords - Official PyTorch Implementation
 ## Abstract

 ## Overview of the results of Rainbow Keywords
+Here is a list of continual learning methods available for KWS:
+- Elastic Weight Consolidation (EWC) [[view]](./methods/regularization.py)
+-

 The table is shown for last accuracy,last forgetting,and intransigence comparison in Google Speech Command datasets (30 classes GSC split 6 tasks, task 1 has 15 classes)-Online with memory size 500.
 If you want to see more details, see the paper.